Otto Froitzheim: Tennis career

 In 1902, Froitzheim won his first tennis tournament, the championship of Alsace-Lorraine.
 Before World War I, he won the International German Championships in 1907 and from 1909 to 1911.
-At the 1908 Summer Olympics he won a silver medal in the men's singles tournament.
+At the 1908 Summer Olympics, he won a silver medal in the men's singles tournament.
 Another of his greatest victories was the title at the inaugural World Hard Court Championships on clay in the Paris suburb of Saint-Cloud in 1912, beating his compatriot Oscar Kreuzer in the final in four sets.
-In 1914, he advanced to the final at the Wimbledon Championships, losing to Australian Norman Brookes in five sets.
-He was ranked World No. 4 in 1914 by A. Wallis Myers of The Daily Telegraph.
+In 1914, he advanced to the All-Comers final at the Wimbledon Championships, losing to Australian Norman Brookes in five sets.
+He was ranked world No. 4 in 1914 by A. Wallis Myers of The Daily Telegraph.

 At the end of July 1914, he and Oskar Kreuzer played the semifinal of the International Lawn Tennis Challenge at Pittsburgh against Australasia.
 When World War I broke out, the president of the local tennis club kept this from Froitzheim and Kreuzer as he didn't want to disrupt the match.
 The German team lost 0–5.
-On their way back to Germany, their Italian steamboat America was halted off Gibraltar by a British warship and they were placed in a prison in Gibraltar for several months before being sent to detention camps in England.
+On their way back to Germany, their Italian steamboat America was halted off Gibraltar by a British warship, and they were placed in a prison in Gibraltar for several months before being sent to detention camps in England.
 While Kreuzer stayed at a camp near Leeds, officer Froitzheim was kept at Donnington Hall until the end of the war in 1918.

 After the war, Froitzheim won the International German Championships again in 1921, 1922 and 1925.
-In 1927, at an age of 43, he reached the quarterfinals at the French Championships.
+In 1927, at the age of 43, he reached the quarterfinals at the French Championships.